K-12 Restorative Justice Practices Implementation Academy

 Anthony Ceja

-Anthony Ceja is a Senior Manager for the Systems of Support Department of the San Diego County Office of Education where he has worked for the past 23 years.
-Over the past ten years Anthony has served as the Lead Trainer and Coach for Restorative Justice Practices for schools in San Diego County and has trained over 11,000 educators.
-Anthony provides training and support for schools and organizations to develop restorative community building circles, restorative conflict intervention and restorative conferences.
-Anthony provides extensive coaching for schools in the area of implementing Restorative Justice.
+Anthony Ceja served as a Senior Manager for the San Diego County Office of Education where he worked for 26 years.
+For 12 years Anthony served as the Lead Trainer and Coach for Restorative Justice Practices for schools in San Diego County and trained over 12,000 educators.
+After his retirement from SDCOE in July of 2024, Anthony founded and serves as the Executive Director for Building Restorative Communities, LLC where he provides training and support for schools and organizations to develop restorative community building circles, restorative conflict intervention, restorative conferences and restorative leadership.

 Register